logsem/melocoton/README.md

   Note that the interface shown in the paper is derived from a stronger specification of `buf_alloc`, shown in `examples/compression/buffers_specs.v`.

+- Note: we currently only have binary pairs in the Coq formalization, whereas the paper use tuples with 3 elements for representing λML buffers.
+In the Coq formalization we have nested pairs instead.

 Section 2.3:

 - The λC implementation for `buf_alloc` (Fig 5) appears in `examples/compression/buffers_code.v`.